karmaniverous/stan/.stan/system/stan.todo.md

 Plan management policy

-- No refactor-note files are to be written or persisted under
-  <stanPath>/refactors.
 - At the end of any change set, the assistant provides a commit message (first line ≤ 50 chars; body wrapped at 72).
 - Completed retention: